barstoolbluz/floxenvs/README.md

-# 🔧 FloxEnvs: Ready-to-Use Development Environments
+# 🔧 FloxEnvs: Ready-to-Use Dev Environments

 A collection of useful Flox environments that just work.
 Pick an environment, activate it, and get to work—no complex setup, no dependency conflicts, no hermetic isolation in Docker containers or VMs.